 Resources toolkits and publications

-Want to engage young people in open discussions about their behavior and choices?
+Want to engage young people in open discussions about their circumstances and future goals?

-Regardless of a young person’s behavior this toolkit offers a holistic approach in social work, youth offending, substance misuse work, mental health or wellbeing support.
+Regardless of a young person’s presenting needs this toolkit offers a holistic approach in social work, youth offending, substance misuse work, mental health or wellbeing support.

 The toolkit includes:

 - Easy to follow 1 page form to capture the views of the young person

 - 8 sets of cards to reflect on past and current circumstances, values, motives, support and resilience factors

 - 16 prompts per set, all numbered and referenced in the manual